minorg/minorgordon.net/projects/snomed-ct.md

 In order for these systems to work with SNOMED CT, the terminology must be transformed from its bespoke tabular format into RDF and SHACL.
 The Simple Knowledge Organization System (SKOS) provides a standard way to represent knowledge organization systems such as SNOMED CT in RDF.

-We have developed an automatic process for transforming SNOMED CT releases into RDF and SHACL for downstream consumption by tools such as TopBraid EDG.
+We have developed an automatic process for transforming SNOMED CT releases into SKOS and SHACL for downstream consumption by tools such as TopBraid EDG.
 In the following sections we will give a brief overview of the SNOMED CT data model, identify some of the challenges in transforming SNOMED CT into RDF and SHACL, and describe our transformation process in detail.

 <br/>